arashnm80/arashnm80.github.io/handbook/life-factor.md

 So if I'm gonna put it in the island anology it's like I have 2 options:
 1. to die
-2. **to fight and endure pain for some better island that might not exist at all, if exists is far far away, and even if I reach it might turn out to be another unwanted useless property for me** -->
+2. to fight and endure pain for some better island that might not exist at all, if exists is far far away, and even if I reach it might turn out to be another unwanted useless property for me